-Central Castle Rock includes straight zoned and as R-1, R-2, R-3, and B zone areas in the Downtown Overlay that allow multifamily.
+&quot;\Central Castle Rock includes straight zoned land as R-1, R-2, R-3, and B zone areas in the Downtown Overlay that allow multifamily.
 There is no maximum cap in the zoning, so land area and typical densities have been used to determine the area could develop out at 5,000 units.

-Dawson Trails zoning was approved by Council in the 3rd Quarter of 2022 (formally Dawson Ridge).
-As this report is through September 30, 2022, the Dawson Trails zoning documents had not been recorded, therefore theDawson Ridge numbers are shown.
+"\Dawson Trails zeroning was approved by Council in the 3rd Quarter of 2022 (formally Dawson Ridge).
+As this report is through September 30, 2022, the Dawson Trails zoning documents had not been recorded, therefore the Dawson Ridge numbers are shown.
 Once the zoning documents have been recorded the report will be updated to reflect the new Dawson Trails zoning.